 |Receive quarterly e-newsletters about the COPD Learn More Breathe Better® campaign and lung research.|

-COPD can usually be diagnosed by a doctor or health care provider during a regular office visit with a simple, non-invasive breathing test called spirometry.
-If you or a loved one experiences any of the symptoms of COPD, take some time to learn more about COPD.
+COPD can be diagnosed with a simple, non-invasive breathing test called spirometry.
+If you or a loved one experiences any of the symptoms of COPD, take some time to learn more about it.
+Tell your doctor about any symptoms or issues you may have performing daily tasks due to shortness of breath.
 With proper diagnosis and treatment, people with COPD can live longer and improve their quality of life.

 You can find out more about COPD by visiting http://COPD.nhlbi.nih.gov.
 This website is part of the COPD Learn More Breathe Better® awareness campaign from the National Heart, Lung, and Blood Institute of the National Institutes of Health.